The Emotional Pivot.

 Another voice was not the answer.

 The Noise Gap is not caused by too few opinions.
-Adding one more would have made the problem worse.
+Adding one more would have made the problem worse — particularly one coming from an outsider to the experience.

 What the gap actually needed was a framework — a disciplined, transparent way to evaluate evidence so that the work of separating signal from noise did not fall entirely on the reader.
 That is what MenopauseDigest was built to be.